Opinion | Sinema’s attack on Biden’s tax plan may be great news for the 1 percent

 Follow the money upward

-How much money are we talking about here?
-The Joint Committee on Taxation analyzed the impact of some high-end income tax hikes being considered — including a hike on income taxes over $400,000 per year and on the capital gains tax, which Sinema also reportedly opposes.
+How much money are we talking about in the reforms Sinema opposes?

+The Joint Committee on Taxation analyzed the impact of some of the high-end income tax hikes being considered — including a hike on income taxes for those earning over $400,000 per year and on the capital gains tax, which Sinema also reportedly opposes.

 That analysis concluded that those tax hikes would bring in hundreds of billions of dollars in the next decade.
 Sinema presumably wants much of that to go untouched.
 Many wealthy people would benefit.